slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - liberalismo economico vs fundamentalismo mercado livre. estado n é iliberal pq n diminui a concorrencia
 - nacionalistas vs globalistas | moderados vs radicais?
 - people of all political persuasions

-As humans, we are tribal by nature.
+- As humans, we are tribal by nature.
 Our natural default is to see ourselves as part of some group that’s struggling against some other group(s) at all times.
 And once we’re part of our little group, our little tribe, we adopt all sorts of biases and preferences.
 We construct belief systems that justify our group’s power and superiority.
 We create tests of whether other people are “true” and “pure” members of our group, and we either shame any “non-believers” into conformity or simply expel them from the tribe.
 Once a philosophy goes tribal, its beliefs no longer exist to serve some moral principle, but rather they exist to serve the promotion of the group.
 But the problem is that, like I said, feminism, in the process of enacting all of the progress of the last 50 years, became more than a philosophy—it became an institution.
 And institutions are always primarily interested in sustaining themselves first and engaging with the world as it is second.
 The way you destroy stereotypes is by being the contradiction of the stereotype.
 These are the real activists.
 This is where real progress happens.
 Yes, women still face stereotypes and poor treatments in these industries.
 But this is the trench today’s feminists should be fighting in.
 This is where they should be making their push -- and not by talking about it online, but by actually being there.
 And once your philosophy has inverted upon itself, it becomes corrupt.
 Just like the old communist societies of the 20th century, once you set out to provide perfect equality for everybody, you achieve the exact opposite.
 What was once progressive becomes regressive.
 You become so busy policing people’s thoughts and opinions that you lose track of what actually matters.
+> *"Não há direitos sem obrigações e viceversa."
+-- EF*
 -->

 > *"For the friends: everything.
 For the others: the law."